 - Pedagogy and Action for Critical Education.
 Students learn the prominent theoretical foundations of issues within educational spaces, including diversity, oppression, and social justice.
 This course is centered on student-facilitated critical dialogue and facilitates the development of anti-oppressive education and skills to empower students to work toward social change.

 - Diversity in Higher Education.
-This course explores issues of diversity within the context of higher education.
-Students tackle diversity issues, including gender, class, religion, sexual orientation, and ideology.
+This course explores how administrators can best support diverse students, covering issues such as gender, class, religion, sexual orientation, and ideology.

 - Professional Development in Higher Education.
 This course supports and enhances a graduate assistantship.
 It focuses on the practical application of theory and skill development while providing students with the tools to launch a successful job search.